stefan-hoeck/idris2-rhone/src/Doc/Basics.md

-make strong use of (arbitrary) recursion and laziness to set up interesting and powerful stream networks and programmers have to be very careful to not come up with an unsound MSF that will loop forver.
+make strong use of (arbitrary) recursion and laziness to set up interesting and powerful stream networks and programmers have to be very careful to not come up with an unsound MSF that will loop forever.
 It is my hope that Idris and its totality checker will be able to safe us from falling into this trap most of the time.